jsynowiec/node-flowtype-boilerplate/README.md

 Notice: This boilerplate repository is outdated and no longer maintained.
 I do not use Flowtype anymore in my projects.

-Instead, I strongly recomend you to use TypeScript.
+Instead, I strongly recommend to use TypeScript.
 You can try my [Node.js TypeScript boilerplate](https://github.com/jsynowiec/node-typescript-boilerplate) repository.

 ---